photobooth-app/photobooth-docs/docs/setup/installation.md

 StartupNotify=false
 ```

-### Autostart webfrontend on system startup
+## Autostart webfrontend on system startup

 Create the same file as for desktop shortcut above and place it in
 `/etc/xdg/autostart/photobooth-app.desktop`.
 After reboot chromium will start automatically.

-## Install on Windows

-While using the app on windows works, there is no documentation yet.
-Also use is limited by now, because the digicamcontrol software is not yet implemented.
-Only webcams can be used on windows right now.

 ## Install development version